angular/angular/aio/content/guide/http.md

 ## Sending data to a server

-In addition to fetching data from a server, `HttpClient` supports mutating requests, that is, sending data to a server with other HTTP methods such as PUT, POST, and DELETE.
+In addition to fetching data from a server, `HttpClient` supports other HTTP methods such as PUT, POST, and DELETE, which you can use to modify the remote data.

 The sample app for this guide includes a simplified version of the "Tour of Heroes" example that fetches heroes and enables users to add, delete, and update them.

-The following sections excerpt methods of the sample's `HeroesService`.
+The following sections show examples of the data-update methods from the sample's `HeroesService`.

 ### Making a POST request

-Apps often POST data to a server.
-They POST when submitting a form.
+Apps often send data to a server with a POST request when submitting a form.
-In the following example, the `HeroesService` posts when adding a hero to the database.
+In the following example, the `HeroesService` makes an HTTP POST request when adding a hero to the database.

 <code-example
   path="http/src/app/heroes/heroes.service.ts"